Home Coaching DISORDERS

 Imposter Syndrome

 Identity is an all-encompassing sense of self, not fixed, handed down and developed unconsciously.
-Something shaped and determined, reflected in passion and...
+Something shaped and determined, reflected in passion and behaviour, and...

 Into the Darkest places